Showing posts sorted by relevance for query isometric. Sort by date Show all posts

 Bangin' Beats?

-Well, the sound effects are basic; a fuzzy shuffle for walking plus a few chinks & clangs during a battle.
-It's a shame sampled sound effects aren't used throughout seeing as the ST is mostly idle.
+Well, the sound effects are basic: a fuzzy shuffle for walking plus a few chinks & clangs during a battle.
+It's a shame sampled sound effects aren't used throughout, seeing as the ST is mostly idle.
 Music can be played in-game and is absolutely awesome, I gotta say.
-However, there's not enough so it can become quite repetitive after a while, so I'm glad of the option to hit F10 to disable that in favour of just the sound effects.
+However, there's not enough, so it can become quite repetitive after a while, so I'm glad of the option to hit F10 to disable that in favour of just the sound effects.

 From the very start, Hero Quest impresses with its aesthetics.
 Just watch this intro...

-I love this intro which tells the story of how Morcar became the evil wizard.
+I love this intro, which tells the story of how Morcar became the evil wizard.

 The CryptO'pinion?

-The floppy discs can be downloaded from Atari Legend.
+The floppies can be nabbed at Atari Legend.

 (and perfectly fine on either type of Atari ST/e)